One of the most lively and diverse cities in the UK, living in Bristol is becoming an increasingly popular choice.

 If you are considering renting in Bristol, this is how the region matches up to other major cities across the world:

 - Sydney is 32.30% more expensive

 Bristol is renowned for its diverse fusion of cultures; this is certainly reflected in the variety of restaurants you can find throughout the city.

-When living in Bristol you will soon recognise the range of eateries and how popular they are with the locals.
+When living in Bristol in 2021 you will soon recognise the range of eateries and how popular they are with the locals.